pgroverccb/cont_cell_cycle_stage_pred/README.md

 * **form_dataset.py** - _formulates dataset from time sequence, where each sample is formed of k frames, along with their cell-cycle stage maps._

 ~~~~
-Run on cluster with scripts/script_form_dataset.slurm, expected output for F32_40 Sequence : logs/log_form_dataset.1538443.out, dataset is saved in the form of two-frame raw image input and corresponding stage maps as output.
+Run on cluster with scripts/script_form_dataset.slurm, expected output for F32_40 Sequence : logs/log_form_dataset.1542472.out, dataset is saved in the form of two-frame raw image input and corresponding stage maps as output.
 ~~~~

 ### To train and test network :

 3D U-Net is used to generate a two-frame map of stage of growth of nuclei, and their proximity to division.
 Architecture of U-Net is adopted from PyTorch Connectomics Library.

+Supporting data including PyTorch Connectomics Framework (relevant files) and Sample Dataset Files are shared with [Google Drive](https://drive.google.com/drive/u/0/folders/1A_q8lcUjO-rUbi0iwppIXCzHofhdZOFX)

 * **run_cont_stage.py** - _is the script used for training and validating the network, randomized crop to 32 x 128 x 128 is used for each volume._